Knowing which questions to ask a realtor during your first meeting to sell your house is crucial.

 When your realtor knows what the selling features are and who the buyer for your home might be, it’s almost certain they’re going to have a plan on how to market to those buyers.

-Top realtors excel at this.
+The best selling agents excel at this.

 The approach used to target a younger audience will be different than an approach used to target an older audience.